Beans-BV/merchant_sdk_dart/README.md

 We've added an example that showcases a simple deposit flow for a fictional decentralized exchange.
 This shows you how easy it is to generate a payment request for something like a deposit.

 Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_dart/blob/main/example/lib/deposit.dart).

+## Sub-account Management

+We've added an example that demonstrates how to create and manage company sub-accounts.
+This example shows how to:
+- Create a new sub-account with multi-language support
+- Upload an avatar for the sub-account
+- Retrieve and display the avatar

+This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_dart/blob/main/example/lib/subaccount.dart).

 ## Developer